NelsonSharma/topics/README.md

 --ext
 # allowed file extensions that can be uploaded (expects a CSV-string)
 # default is empty-string which means any file is allowed

+--required
+# allowed file names that can be uploaded (expects a CSV-string)
+# these are specific filenames and will override --ext
+# default is empty-string which means no-requirement

 --maxupcount
 # max no. of files that a user can upload